Reza Rahman

 In this fast-faced, demo-heavy, and mostly slide-free session we will show first-hand how to use OpenAI with LangChain4j in a Java/Jakarta EE/CDI application.

-We will demo in real time how to stand up the application quickly on Open Liberty and Kubernetes.
-The demo will use Azure OpenAI and Azure Kubernetes Service as examples.
+We will demo in real time how to stand up an application quickly with Payara.
+The demo will use Azure OpenAI as an example.
 At the end of the session, you will have all the demos available on GitHub so you can explore them on your own!

 Why You Should Adopt an Open-Source Code of Conduct